disi-unibo-nlp/Phunny/src/comprehension/README.md

 ## vLLM Inference

-Example bash script to run for Misleading comprehension and semantically similar swap ("most_similar").
+Example bash script to run for Misleading comprehension and semantically similar swap ("most_similar") bu using vLLM.
 Note: to use demntically dissimilar swap just set illogical_selection param to "least_similar".
 Set instead mode to "logical" and ignore the param illogical_selection for Coehrent comprension.

 ```bash
 #!/bin/bash